sunilsinghrawat/Web-Graphics/README.md

 # Web-Graphics

-It is for those geek who want to learn or upgrade their skill...
+It is for those geek who want to learn or upgrade their skills...

 <strong>Icons</strong><br/>
 https://www.flaticon.com/<br/>